clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+#### Upgrading Version of HighlightJs, 30 Mar 2020, 02:00:53 pm ####

+Since I plan to update the version of MarkedJs, I might as well go ahead and update the version of [HighlightJs](https://highlightjs.org) used too.

+Looks like this is a "drop-in" replacement too.
+Upgraded from v9.12.0 to v9.18.1.
+Did **not** change the styles available.

 #### Upgrading Version of MarkedJs, 29 Mar 2020, 09:56:20 am ####

 The version of MarkedJs used is over four years old.
 Should probably update to current version before beginning work on synchronizing scrolling of editor and preview panes.

-Looks like this change is more than just a "drop-in" replacement of the distribution.
+Looks like this change is a "drop-in" replacement for the older distribution.

 #### Upgrading (NOT) H2 and Lucene,28 Mar 2020, 05:51:07 pm ####